ClusterLabs/PAF/Quick_Start-Debian-8.md

   1. the PostgreSQL `pgsqld` resource
   2. the multistate `pgsql-ha` responsible to clone `pgsqld` everywhere and define the roles (master/slave) of each clone
-  3. the IP address that must be start on the PostgreSQL master node
+  3. the IP address that must be started on the PostgreSQL master node
   4. the collocation of the master IP address with the PostgreSQL master instance
-  5. the preference about where the master should be start.
-As we defined earlier, our master is supposed to be on srv1
+  5. the preference about where the master should be started.
+As we defined earlier, our master is supposed to be on `srv1`

 ```
 crm conf <<EOC